ChloeHill3/repo55/week-2/03-wireframing-selectors-variables-lesson/activities/06-Stu-CSS-Variables/README.md

 ## Instructions

 * Create two CSS Variables:
-  * One for any repeated color value
+  * One for any repeated color value done
-  * One for any repeated border radius value
+  * One for any repeated border radius value done

 ### 🏆 Bonus

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

 * What does the term DRY mean in web development?
+Don't repeat yourself

 Use [Google](https://www.google.com) or another search engine to research this.